pnkfelix/rfcs/text/0000-allocators-with-gc-support.md

 # Detailed design

-We first present the high-level overview of the design, and then dive into each component in turn.
+We first present the high-level overview of the design's four components, then the foundations for why this design why chosen, and then dive into the details of each component in turn.

 ## Overview

+(Each component links to its details section for more info.)

-* Value Tracking: Add a marker trait, `Tracked`, that indicates that such values must be identifiable when embedded into owned objects transitively reachable from the stack.
+* [Value Tracking][value tracking]: Add a marker trait, `Tracked`, that indicates that such values must be identifiable when embedded into owned objects transitively reachable from the stack.
 As already mentioned, the tracking performed via this trait is to identify GC roots, not arbitrary GC managed data.

-* Classification: Add traits and functions to allow static and dynamic classification of types and values into "maybe-tracked" and "definitely-untracked".
+* [Classification][classification]: Add traits and functions to allow static and dynamic classification of types and values into "maybe-tracked" and "definitely-untracked".

-* High-level Allocator traits: Add traits that client code implements to provide their own allocation procedures, and are used as bounds in allocator-parametric containers.
+* [High-level Allocator traits][high-level allocator traits]: Add traits that client code implements to provide their own allocation procedures, and are used as bounds in allocator-parametric containers.
 This RFC proposes adding two such allocator traits: one trait that *all* allocators implement, and a second trait used to mark allocators that *ensure* support for value tracking.

-* Low-level `#[allocator]` API: Add low-level allocator methods to support mapping addresses to a client-supplied function for inspecting tracked blocks of memory.
+* [Low-level `#[allocator]` API][low-level allocator api]: Add low-level allocator methods to support mapping addresses to a client-supplied function for inspecting tracked blocks of memory.
 These functions are meant solely for the implementation of value-tracking allocators

 Those above components cover the four main additions described by this RFC.